tvaisanen/dependencymapping/README.md

 file `docker-compose.development.persistent-data.yml` and
 the application will use different database in Mongo and the resetting will be disabled.

+### docker-compose.development.persistent-data.yml

+Same as above, but database reset disabled by default.

 ### Run tests